 - Boil water in a stock pot and cook spaghetti according to package directions.

 - As spaghetti is boiling, add spinach and mushroom.

 - When spaghetti has been cooked al dente, drain.
 Rinse with cold water to keep spaghetti from sticking together.
 Set aside.

 - In a separate pan, sauté onions until caramelized.

-- Add coriander, cumin, and turmeric.
-Allow spices to incorporate for another minute.
+- Add spices.
+Allow them to incorporate for another minute.

 - Add milk, turning heat to low, and allow to simmer for 5-7 minutes.